All Products

 Self-managed ES ECS IP

-The IP address of any ECS instance hosting a node in your self-managed Elasticsearch cluster.
+The IP address of any ECS instance that hosts a node in your self-managed Elasticsearch cluster.

 Note

-The ECS security group must allow the specified CIDR block to access the ECS instance through ports 9200 and 9300.
+You must configure the security group of the ECS instance to add a whitelist for a specific CIDR block.
+This allows the specified CIDR block to access the ECS instance through ports 9200 and 9300.

-• Port 9200: The HTTP API port for Elasticsearch.
-Clients—including browsers, applications, and Kibana—use this port to interact with the Elasticsearch cluster.
+• Port 9200: The HTTP API port for Elasticsearch, used by clients such as browsers, applications, and Kibana to interact with the Elasticsearch cluster.

-• Port 9300: The TCP communication port for Elasticsearch.
-Nodes within the cluster use this port to communicate with each other.
+• Port 9300: The TCP communication port for Elasticsearch, used for communication between nodes within the cluster.

-Upload the decrypted P12 file as prompted.
-A P12 file stores public and private keys and includes a digital certificate.
-You will use this file later to ensure normal communication between nodes during migration.
+Upload the decrypted P12 file as prompted on the page.
+A P12 file stores a public key, a private key, and a digital certificate.
+It ensures secure communication between nodes during data migration.

 The username used to log on to your self-managed Elasticsearch cluster.